top of page

 This is a brief message to introduce you to the subject matter for the next few episodes of the butterfly series.
 These will be called “streams of spiritual development”.

-Waking Up refers to any spiritual experience which overcomes our experience of the self as separate from God.
+Refers to any spiritual experience which overcomes our experience of the self as separate from God.
 Sometimes called mindfulness, it involves developing an awareness of our interrelationship with all of creation.
+View our Waking Up Article Here

-Growing up refers to the process of psychological and emotional maturity that persons commonly undergo, both personally and culturally.
+Refers to the process of psychological and emotional maturity that persons commonly undergo, both personally and culturally.
+View our Growing Up Article Here

-Cleaning Up refers to practices that examine personal addictions and other unhelpful habits that prevent one from drawing closer to God.
+Refers to practices that examine personal addictions and other unhelpful habits that prevent one from drawing closer to God.
 It is often referred to as “shadow work”.
+View our Cleaning Up Article Here

-Showing Up means bringing our heart and mind into the actual suffering and problems of the world.
+Means bringing our heart and mind into the actual suffering and problems of the world.
 It means engagement, social presence, and a sincere concern for justice and peace for others beyond ourselves.
+View our Showing Up Article Here

 In the butterfly series episode 4, we will provide an introduction to this four stream model.
 Then in episodes 5-8, we will deal with each of these streams in more detail.